 Comments and documentation are useful for other developers and designers who will be working on the same project, at any point in time.
 With the help of the comments, the other members of the team can get a fair and quick idea of the code.
 This, in turn, would help in saving the efforts and time of the other developers who are going to be working on the same project.

 When writing the CSS, it is always advisable to organize the codes.
-Doing so, you would be able to recall that the next time you would come to make a change in the file; you would be able to navigate easily.
-How the style for the site is organized, it is completely dependent upon you.
+By doing so, you would be able to recall that the next time you would come to make a change in the file; you would be able to navigate easily.
+How the style of the site is organized, it is completely dependent upon you.
 One of the most common CSS authorizing mistakes that people make is not writing their style as soon as it finds a shape in their mind.

-The right CSS is the stepping stone towards a great and modern web project.
+The right CSS is the stepping stone toward a great and modern web project.
 This amazing HTML tool needs a little moderation so that no errors take shape.

-If you have a query or a feedback, kindly share with us in the comments below.
+If you have a query or feedback, kindly share it with us in the comments below.